vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 ### Create factory components for Markers and Polylines

-We will now create two factory components that will be used to create elements in the `VesselsGoogleMap`
+Now when we have our map ready we will create two factory components that will be used to add elements to the `VesselsGoogleMap`.

 `GoogleMapMarker.vue`